serratus-bio/serratus-batch-assembly/README.md

 ./cleanup.sh
 ```

-Which does:

-    ```
-    $ aws cloudformation delete-stack --stack-name batch-processing-job

-    ```
+Which deletes the CloudFormation stack.

-What it doesn't do:
+What it doesn't do (need sto be done manually):

-AWS Console > ECR - batch-processing-job-repository - delete the image(s) that are pushed to the repository
+AWS Console > ECR - aws-batch-s3-contigs-minia-job - delete the image(s) that are pushed to the repository

 ## License